evkx/evkx.github.io/content/models/renault/scenic/Scenic_E-Tech_electric_High_Range/_index.md

 ## Exterior

 The Renault Scenic E-Tech electric High Range, with dimensions of 4470 mm in length, 1864 mm in width, and 1571 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-You can choose between 6 different paint colors when ordering this model.
+The Renault Scenic E-Tech electric High Range is available in a total of 6 solid paint colors.
 Additionally, you can choose between 2 wheels with sizes from 19 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).